 Children and Pregnant Women.
 Keep out of reach of children.
 If not properly administered, it can lead to adverse effects.
 Make sure to consult first your healthcare provider before taking any kind of medications and supplements to prevent any overdose.

 Overdose.
-If you have taken high levels of selenium, it can lead to selenium toxicity which can cause serious side effects such as garlicky breath, gastrointestinal problems, nausea, skin rashes, hair loss or alopecia and peripheral neuropathy.
+If you have taken high levels of selenium concentration, it can lead to selenium toxicity.
+May cause serious side effects such as garlicky breath, gastrointestinal problems, nausea, skin rashes, hair loss or alopecia and peripheral neuropathy.
 To avoid excessive selenium intake, it is still best to eat selenium-rich foods.

 Hypersensitivity.
 If you are hypersensitive to selenium or any component of the formulation of selenium supplements, you should not take it.
 We suggest getting your daily requirement of selenium from natural foods. also, we advise consulting your healthcare provider and dietitian to recommend the right dosage in your daily diet.

 Cisplatin.
-Selenium can reduce the effectiveness of cisplatin, an inorganic platinum chemotherapy agent that is used to treat bladder, lung, ovarian and other cancers without reducing the clinical effectiveness of this medication.
+Selenium reduce the effectiveness of cisplatin, an inorganic platinum chemotherapy agent.
+It is used to treat bladder, lung, ovarian and other cancers without reducing the clinical effectiveness of this medication.
 So it is recommended not to take selenium and cisplatin together.

 Disclaimer: The vitamin health information published on this web page is solely intended for educational purposes.
 VitaminsOnly strongly recommends to consult health care professionals for any questions concerning your health.